 Q: I have integrated a 3rd-party SSO.
 Am I responsible for the data collection and tracking practices of that company?

-Lastly, maybe it will be possible to use hashed emails to index in-app events to user accounts for the purposes of user profiling after IDFA?
+Lastly, maybe it would be possible to use hashed emails to index in-app events to user accounts for the purposes of user profiling after IDFA?

 Q: If I have not received permission from a user via the tracking permission prompt, can I use an identifier other than the IDFA (for example, a hashed email address or hashed phone number) to track that user?